KUDZIABIDON/Bank-system-/README.md

 # Bank-system-
-A bank system project for me to get used to classes in Python
+A bank system project so that I get used to classes in Python